 Reality Check 2: They may not sleep.

-Of course, when your actually on your holiday it’s all worth it but as long as you plan before hand and expect anything to happen, you’ll be fine.
+Of course, when you actually on your holiday it’s all worth it but as long as you plan beforehand and expect anything to happen, you’ll be fine.

-People have recommend on long haul flights to take turns when traveling with someone to give yourself a break, this sometimes works but I find it easiest to work together as a team and get through it as sometimes the comfort of both parents helps your child settle easier…like in our case.
+People have recommended on long haul flights to take turns when travelling with someone to give yourself a break, this sometimes works but I find it easiest to work together as a team and get through it as sometimes the comfort of both parents helps your child settle easier…like in our case.

-Reality Check 3: Other passengers on board are most likey to be really nice.
-Originally we had a bulk head seat shared with another family.
+Reality Check 3: Other passengers on board are most likely to be really nice.
+Originally we had a bulkhead seat shared with another family.
 I knew straight away this wouldn’t work for us.
 Weston loves babies and would most likely be grabbing at and wanting to play.
 Luckily we kindly asked the man sitting across from us with a whole row to himself to exchange with us, giving us the much needed extra free seat.

-NOTE: always book a open seat for your lap child regardless of space once your child is sitting up, crawling or very active.
+NOTE: always book an open seat for your lap child regardless of space once your child is sitting up, crawling or very active.

-The family next to us had two child one infant (under 6mos) and a toddler around four, and they where to quiet family.
+The family next to us had two children one infant (under 6mos) and a toddler around four, and they were to the quiet family.
 So, the man kindly moved for us and sat next to the father of the other family leaving him a better seat to enjoy his book in the best peace he could.